Custom LLM allows you to connect your conversations to your own LLM via an external endpoint. ElevenLabs also supports natively integrated LLMs

 To make your server accessible, create a public URL using a tunneling tool like ngrok:

-Direct your server URL to ngrok endpoint, setup “Limit token usage” to 5000 and set “Custom LLM extra body” to true.
+Direct your server URL to ngrok endpoint and set “Limit token usage” to 5000.

-You can start interacting with Conversational AI with your own LLM server
+You can now start interacting with your agent with your own LLM server.

 If your custom LLM has slow processing times (perhaps due to agentic reasoning or pre-processing requirements) you can improve the conversational flow by implementing buffer words in your streaming responses.
 This technique helps maintain natural speech prosody while your LLM generates the complete response.